rcalix1/LLM.c/DeepSeek/README.md

 "Welcome, everyone!
 Today we're diving into one of the most exciting and fast-moving developments in the AI world — the rise of *DeepSeek AI*, a powerful open-source model out of China that rivals the likes of OpenAI's GPT-4.
 Why does this matter?
 Because it's not just a technical marvel — it's a sign that AI is no longer confined to Silicon Valley."

-"We’re now in a global race, and China’s AI ambitions are real.
-Governments are investing, startups are scaling, and entire economies are being shaped by how they harness artificial intelligence."

-**Live Poll (Mentimeter/Slido):**

-* "What would you use AI for in your future career?"

-  * a) Customer service automation
-  * b) Financial forecasting
-  * c) Marketing and content creation
-  * d) Other

-**Discussion Prompt:**
-"Based on your answers, what areas do you think AI will replace versus augment?"

 ---